gconsigli/MantisIAP-GitHubWorkshop/README.md

-# Mantis IAP Day 2 Workshop: Mantis GitHub Vertical
+# Mantis IAP Day 2 Workshop: Mantis x GitHub

 This repository contains scripts and material used for the Day 2 Workshop for the Mantis IAP at MIT:
 * A Python (Jupyter) notebook that can be used to get GitHub issues via Google Colab (Cloud) or Jupyter Notebook, generating a CSV to upload to Mantis.